sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

  - How to modify the UI with OData annotations
  - How to make header info editable
  - How to check the annotation files

-To start with this tutorial use the result in the [`create-cap-application`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/create-cap-application) branch.

 ---